koseiohara/forbit/README.md

 Programmer : Kosei Ohara

 Direct access binary reader for Python.
-This toolkit is available for up to 3 dimension data, but you can apply this for more than 4 dimension data by simple modification.
+This toolkit is available for up to 6 dimension data.

 ## Test Environment
 CentOS Linux 7